Learn to Play Zoom Poker Like a Pro

 3. Fold Rivers

-A classic piece of poker advice that holds true in zoom poker is to “fold rivers.”
+A classic piece of poker advice that holds true in Zoom poker is to “fold rivers.”
 Now, this advice is specifically related to facing a triple barrel from your opponent, as this is a chronically under-bluffed line.

 It takes a lot of guts to bluff all three streets after an opponent has called you down on the flop and turn, and as such, many players decide to give up by the river.
 This means that their ranges are much more weighted towards value when they do make that bet on the river, so unless you have a really good hand, you should save the money and fold the river.